Subdiffusive behavior generated by irrational rotations: Introduction

 \section{Introduction}

-Some purely deterministic dynamical systems may generate diffusion process.
-Such a diffusion is always due to uncertainty on initial conditions.
-If a distribution is initialy concentrated in one point, it will remain so under the flow of a deterministic system.
+Some purely deterministic, smooth and finite dimensional dynamical systems may generate diffusion process.
+Such a diffusion is due to uncertainty on initial conditions.
+If a distribution is initially concentrated in one point, it will remain so under the flow of such a system.
 But if the initial conditions are distributed on some larger set of the phase space, it may well be that the distribution evolves diffusively.

-Some cases of deterministic diffusion have been succesfully investigated.
-Let us mention the theory of expanding maps of the interval \cite{col}, and the important result by Bunimovich and Sinai about the Lorentz gas \cite{bun}.
-Nevertheless, there is an open debate about the origin of diffusion.
+Some cases of deterministic diffusion have been successfully investigated \cite{bal}.
+Let us mention the theory of expanding maps of the interval \cite{hof}, and the important result by Bunimovich and Sinai about the Lorentz gas \cite{bun}.
 In the two previous examples, the underlying dynamical system is hyperbolic ; and it has been suggested that macroscopic diffusion is generally due to microscopic chaos \cite{gas}.
 But numerical experiments with systems of zero Lyapunov exponents show that diffusion may happen even in the absence of hyperbolicity \cite{det}.

 The rotation of the circle by an irrational angle is a well known example of ergodic non hyperbolic dynamical system.
-We will show that a diffusive behavior may be generated with this system, if we restrict the times we oberve it to an apropriate subsequence.
-One will see (section \ref{sec2}) that the system under consideration behaves like an hyperbolic one, when restricting our attention to some special subsequences.

-This supports our personal view that hyperbolicity is, roughly speaking, the basic ingredient of deterministic diffusion.
-Nevertheless, it is mathematically too precise and too strong to be the good one in general.
-Indeed, if we look at a system at large scale, one does not need exponential separation of trajectories at infinitesimal level, but only at some smaller scale.
-This paper is intended to illustrate this point of view in a rather extreem case.
+Burton and Denker \cite{bur} (see also \cite{del}) have shown that one may find a function $\psi\in\mathrm L^2(\mathbf T,\mathbf R)$ such that $y_n/||y_n||_{\mathrm L^2}$ is asymptotically normally distributed.
+By Denjoy-Koksma inequality (see (\ref{DenjoyKoksma}) below), this $\psi$ is not a bounded variation function.
+Among other results, Liardet and Voln\'y have shown (Theorems 1 and 2 in \cite{lia}) that, if $r\ge 0$, then there exist numbers $\alpha\in\mathbf R-\mathbf Q$ and a sequence $(d_n)_n\subset\mathbf R_0^+$ such that for every $\psi$ in a dense $\mathrm G_\delta$ set of $\mathcal C^r(\mathbf T,\mathbf R)$, the distributions of $d_n y_n$ form a dense set in the space of all probability measures on $\mathbf R$.
+Their results do not cover the case where $\alpha$ is of constant type (see (\ref{constanttype}) below) and $\psi$ of bounded variation.